aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 At high level, the service part (yes, it can also run batch job) of each Weave instance consists of 3 layers,
 - at the bottom, it's the runtime of Weave Service Framework Core which is centered around a set of CAP core concepts.
 - on top of framework core runtime, runs a layer of extension components, each implements one CAP extension point.
-- at the top layer, runs micro services virtualized/realized by service metadata (s)
+- at the top layer, runs micro-services virtualized/realized by service metadata (s)

 With that, let's move on to quickly walk through service extension points, which makes service framework extremely extensible and also makes service virtualization possible.